Search Free Virginia Divorce Records & Dissolutions of Marriage

 If the records are required urgently, then the Virginia Health Department offers expedited delivery with help from VitalChek Network.
 An extra service charge applies.

-Searching Virginia Counties & Cities for Divorce Records
+Searching Counties & Cities Throughout VA for Divorce Records

 Although the cross-state search is wide, individuals who are interested in narrowing down their search can access divorce records at the county level, as every county in Virginia may have its independent repository, three of which are discussed below.

-The Fairfax County Office of Vital Records can provide certified copies of the divorce records that took place in the county.
+The Fairfax County Office of Vital Records can provide certified copies of divorce records of any dissolution that took place in the county.
 The office offers the required documents dating back to 1918 up until now.

 However, only couples involved in the divorce process or their immediate family members can access these papers.
 Legal guardians need custody proof for acquiring the records.